moogacs/docs.buf.build/docs/tour/use-remote-generation.md

  )
 ```

-If you run the following command, you'll notice that your `go.sum` is updated with
+If you run the command below, you'll notice that your `go.sum` is updated with
 the version specified in your `go.mod`:

 ```terminal